JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 title: "AI Driven ebooks"
 date: 2025-08-06T01:20:21+01:00
 draft: false
-tags: ["Entrepreneuring","sell-your-ebook"]
+tags: ["Entrepreneuring","sell-your-ebook","Stripe API","n8n"]
-description: 'Building in public a web platform to sell ebooks.'
+description: 'Building in public a simple web platform to sell ebooks.'
 url: 'ai-driven-ebooks'
 ---

-I got inspired recently by the concept of:
+I got inspired recently by the concept of: https://readmake.com/

 Together with the *build in public*, which it seems to be a thing.